kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 The proposal defines two different kind of propagation modes for taints:

 - **Always**: Taints are continuously reconciled and maintained on nodes
-- **Initialize**: Taints are set once during node initialization and then left unmanaged
+- **OnInitialization**: Taints are set once during node initialization and then left unmanaged

 NOTE: This new proposal has been created rather than updating the prior [in-place metadata propagation](20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md) proposal because taints are not yet part of the Core Provider's API types and are different enough from labels or annotations that a different set of constraints will need to be considered.
 Very early versions of Kubernetes tracked taints as annotations, but they have long since been [promoted to their own API type](https://github.com/kubernetes/kubernetes/commit/9b640838a5f5e28db1c1f084afa393fa0b6d1166)